prjemian/specdomain/src/specdomain/doc/bugs.rst

 * roles should link to directives, see *example.mac* to illustrate the problem
 * fix the signature recognition for roles
 * fix the signature handling for roles and directives
+* the out-of-source example PNG shows a Python project, should be a SPEC project